 This is how tight hip flexors can inhibit fat loss.

 But not only that, tight hip flexors can also make you look fat even if you’re not.
 It’s called Bulging Belly Syndrome.

 Wonder why your stomach still sticks out even though you’re hammering those fat-burning exercises every day?
 It’s a common myth that bulging belly is due to weak abdominal muscles.

 The real cause is likely to be tight hip flexors, which cause the lower back to curve pushing out the stomach.
 When your hip flexors also known as the psoas works properly, it pulls the abdomen back tucking the tummy in, giving you a strong flat stomach.

 That’s why some people can look fat with a bulging stomach even if they’re not fat.

 Fat loss inhibition and bulging belly syndrome are not the only issues caused by tight hip flexors.
 They can also cause other nasty issues such as back pain, nagging joint pain, bad posture, trouble sleeping, sluggishness, digestive problems, weakened immune system, and circulatory issues.

 Now, how do you know if you have tight hip flexors?
 Well, there are 5 simple ways to know if you have tight hip flexors.
-Subscribe to the “Badass Body Project” mailing list to learn about them.
-Don’t worry, I respect your privacy and won’t send you junk emails.
+I’ll send them in tomorrow’s email.
+But, if you don’t have the patience to wait, click here to learn about them.